Table of Contents

 - Channel and source/medium report

-Average order value (AOV) is declining
+The average order value (AOV) is declining.

 - People are ordering items at a lower price point